 Still, the demands of distance learning have placed an enormous burden on young people and families in Los Angeles with the fewest resources — and the impact on their education is undeniable.
 Mayor Eric Garcetti in coordination with T-Mobile through its Project 10Million, the Mayor’s Fund for Los Angeles, and several community-based organizations, are helping to meet the challenge of internet access with the Angeleno Connectivity Trust (ACT): an extraordinary $14 million initiative aimed at providing 100 GB per year of free Internet access for up to 18,000 students for the next five years.

 This program is focused on students experiencing homelessness, children in foster care, young people with disabilities, at-risk youth, and those who may have dropped out of school or cannot attend due to lack of technological resources.
 Students must be in a K-12 program, and ACT partners include the City’s YouthSource and FamilySource Centers, Los Angeles Public Library, and through community organizations like LAUSD, School on Wheels, Brotherhood Crusade, Coalition for Responsible Community Development, and North Valley Caring Services.
 This program amplifies the work that LAUSD has done to connect students and aims to reach beyond students outside of LAUSD.
 This is a sponsored project of the Mayor’s Fund for Los Angeles.

-- Any City of Los Angeles YouthSource Center
+- City of Los Angeles YouthSource Centers

-- Any City of Los Angeles FamilySource Center
+- City of Los Angeles FamilySource Centers

 - Brotherhood Crusade